History of research

 THC can be used to combat:

 Cannabidiol (CBD) does not seem to react the same way as THC.
 Instead, researchers theorise that it prevents endocannabinoids from being broken down, thus having a greater effect.
 It does not cause a ‘high’ and is therefore considered ‘non-psychoactive’.
 That means it counteracts the effects of THC, reducing memory impairment and paranoia.
+Even though CBD alone is not known to cause drowsiness as a side effect, if CBD is used together with other medication, drowsiness may result.

 CBD can be used to combat: